google/codeworld/web/help/GuideUnit1.md

 program = drawingOf(nametag)
 ~~~~~

-**This program doesn't work!**  If you've typed everything correctly you should
+**This program doesn't work!**  If you've typed everything correctly, you should
-see an error message, `Variable not in scope: nametag :: Picture`.
+see an error message: `Variable not in scope: nametag :: Picture`.
 This is your computer telling you that it doesn't know what `nametag` means!

 !!!
-Tip: Run your program often
+Tip: Run your program often!
     Even though your code was not finished, it didn't hurt to click **Run**.
     You can think of error messages as being a conversation with your
     computer.
 You're just asking what it needs next!